Authorization and Approval

 To ensure adherence to regulatory requirements pertaining to the use of hazardous agents at the University of Saskatchewan.

-On the first occurrence of non-compliance, the Department of Health, Safety and Environment (HSE) will send a written notification to the Principal Investigator with copies to the dean and head of the department outlining the nature of the infraction.
+On the first occurrence of non-compliance, Safety Resources will send a written notification to the Principal Investigator with copies to the dean and head of the department outlining the nature of the infraction.
 Immediate response to and correction of the violation is required within the time frame specified on the notification.

-When, in the opinion of a safety manager, there is unacceptable risk to employees, public, environment, or University property, the Department of Health, Safety and Environment shall take appropriate action, which may include the immediate suspension of research activity, prohibited entry to the laboratory and/or removal of hazardous material from the premises.
+When, in the opinion of Safety Resources, there is unacceptable risk to employees, public, environment, or university property, Safety Resources shall take appropriate action, which may include the immediate suspension of research activity, prohibited entry to the laboratory and/or removal of hazardous material from the premises.

-Hazardous Agents means any agent regulated by Federal or Provincial statutes.
+Hazardous agents - any agent regulated by Federal or Provincial statutes.

-Principal Investigators authorized to work with radioactive materials or infectious agents by the President's Advisory Committee are also referred to as Permit Holders.
+Principal Investigators - personnel authorized to work with radioactive materials or infectious agents by the President's Advisory Committee are also referred to as Permit Holders.

-Further details can be obtained from the Department of Health, Safety and Environment.
+Further details can be obtained from Safety Resources.